EMS Program Core Competencies

 Offered to students who are currently certified or licensed at a state or national level as an Emergency Medical Services Technician- Paramedic; who completed their training in a setting other than the credit bearing EMS program at Howard Community College.
 Certification as a paramedic should be maintained during the time a student is enrolled in the Health Care for the Professional degree.
 Students must also complete the Health Care for the Professional general education core.Upon completion of degree requirements graduates receive an Associate of Applied Science degree.

-The Howard Community College EMS Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Howard Community College Emergency Medical Technician Program is accredited through the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), and approved as a Maryland EMS Educational Program by the Maryland Emergency Medical Services Board (MEMSB) upon the recommendation ot the Maryland Institute for Emergency Medical Services Systems (MIEMSS).

 They may be contacted at: